icing/mod_tls/README.md

  * cipher suppression.
 You may specify ciphers that are never used.
 All unmentioned ciphers remain active.
  * cipher client order disregard.
 By default, the order of client supplied ciphers is honored.
  * option to forward certain variables, such as `SSL_CIPHER` and `SSL_PROTOCOL` to request processing.
+ * interworking with Apache's module `mod_md` for Let's Encrypt (ACME) certificates and OCSP stapling.

 `mod_tls` currently does **not** support:

   * client certificates
   * backend connections (via `mod_proxy`)
-  * OCSP Stapling

 ## Platforms

- * Apache trunk (2.4.x is the intended target later)
+ * Apache trunk and 2.4.48 or later
  * OS: wherever apache and (c)rustls are available
  * build system: autoconf/automake